lperamo/otra/README.md

 # Documentation

+The documentation is also available on the [blog](https://otra.tech).

 This framework is in a very alpha stage so be indulgent :)

 There is still a lot of things to do :